AzeezAAlimi/saucedemo-automation-ui/README.md

 Feel free to:

-- Add more test cases
+- Add new test cases or user flows
-- Expand fixtures
+- Expand fixture logic or test data sets
-- Integrate CI (GitHub Actions, GitLab)
+- Integrate CI (GitHub Actions, GitLab CI, etc.)
-- Add HTML or Allure reporting
+- Add Allure or Playwright HTML reporting for CI

 ---

 ## 🧠 Author

-Made by **Azeez Alimi**
+Made with ❤️ by **Azeez Alimi**